Language Resources & Inspiration

 What will it be like?
 Will anyone like me?
 Will I like my teachers?
 What will we do for fun?
 How do I get to the school?
 What if I get lost?
 Do I have to take the bus to school?
 Will I have homework (sadly a question now facing many kindergartners)?

 These are some of the flurry of questions posed to me prior to embarking on our Speak Our Language Third Annual Study Abroad Trip to Cuernavaca, Mexico on June 9, 2012.
 These were not questions thrown out by five and six year olds going to kindergarten, but by my adult language students with far more international travel experience than the average person.
-I don’t know why their nervousness surprised me, but it did.
-It also made me realize that regardless of our age or life experience, we are all like kindergartners on the first day of school in any given situation that is new and “unknown” for us.

 Take a Trip!